eurostat/gridtiler/npm/README.md

 ## Installation

 - Install first Nodejs, version >=14
-- Run npm install gridtiler -g
+- Run `npm install gridtiler -g`

+The command `gridtiler` will then be available.

 ## Usage

-Run gridtiler --help to show the help.
+Run `gridtiler --help` to show the help.